In September 2014, the DfE published a new National Curriculum.

 In year 4 and year 6, the pupils are invited to take part in residential visits.

-The primary aim of the five-day residential visit to the Conway Centre (Anglesey) for year 6 pupils is to build upon these personal experiences, and to challenge the pupils to extend their ‘comfort zone’ through activities such as gorge walking, canoeing, climbing, abseiling and similar adventures.
+Currently, the children in year 6 have opportunity to engage in a five-day residential visit to the Conway Centre (Anglesey) for year 6 pupils is to build upon these personal experiences, and to challenge the pupils to extend their ‘comfort zone’ through activities such as gorge walking, canoeing, climbing, abseiling, and similar adventures.

 If you require further details about the curriculum taught at St. Winefride's, please contact the school.

-Please click on to the Curriculum tab above which will open a drop down menu for subject options and further details.
+Please click on to the Curriculum tab above which will open a drop-down menu for curriculum areas and here you will find further details about our wonderful curriculum.